jesalmandalia/hangman/README.md

 The `ask_for_input()` function prompts the user to input a letter.
 It performs the necessary checks to ensure that the user's input is alphabetical and a single letter.
 If the input passes all the tests, the `check_guess()` function is called to evaluate the guess.
 Additionally, it keeps track of the list of guesses made by the user.

 # Milestone 4
-In milestone 4, the Hangman class is defined, encapsulating the game's functionality.
+In milestone 4, the Hangman class is defined.
 Here is an overview of the class:

 ## Hangman Class
 The Hangman class represents the Hangman game.